MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 The upgrade creates a new database named **AIPScannerUL_\<profile_name>**, and the previous scanner database is retained in case you need it for the previous version.
 When you are confident you don't need the previous scanner database, you can delete it.
 Because the upgrade creates a new database, the scanner rescans all files the first time it runs.

-##### Upgrade from the Azure Information Protection client (classic) version 1.48.204.0 and later versions of this client
+##### Upgrade from the Azure Information Protection classic client version 1.48.204.0 and later versions of this client

 If you upgraded the scanner by using the preview version of the unified labeling client, you don't need to run these instructions again.